A Guide to Accident Forgiveness in Ontario: OPCF 39

 Do I Need Accident Forgiveness in Ontario?

 You’re never legally required to get accident forgiveness in Ontario.
-However, getting accident forgiveness is a good idea to safeguard your car insurance rates.
+However, getting this endorsement is a good idea to safeguard your car insurance rates.
 Let’s take a look at some scenarios where accident forgiveness will be extremely useful:

 How Does Accident Forgiveness Affect Future Insurance Applications?